ksmirnov/ksmirnov.github.io/_posts/2017-09-18-macos-development.md

 # Find a file by name and content
 find . -regex '.*md' -exec grep -l -e 'Tensorflow' {} \;

+# Copy from/to remote server with SHH
+scp user@from-host:/path/to/source.file user@to-host:/path/to/destination.file

 {% endhighlight %}

 ## Commands: Java